ocean-transport/guides/submit_jobs_to_Ginsburg.md

 $ jupyter notebook --no-browser --ip=<IP>         # Start the jupyter notebook with your node IP
 ```
 **SSH port forwarding**

 At this point, the port number of you notebook should be displayed.
 Open another connection to Ginsburg that forwards a local port to the remote node/port.
-For exampe:
+For example:
 ```bash
 $ ssh -L 8080:10.43.4.206:8888 UNI@burg.rcs.columbia.edu
 ```